guyogev/guyogev.github.io/_posts/2017-02-27-JWT-like-ACDC.md

 title:  "JWT Like AC/DC"
 subtitle: "Web Tokens Rock N Roll."
 date:   2016-12-18 21:29:43 +0200
-css_files: [global, post]
+css_files: []
 ---
 ### JWT

 JSON Web Token is a self-contained way for securely transmitting information between parties as a JSON object.

 Since JWT can encode users data, its a great way to handle API authentication & authorization.
 However, JWT are stateless, so we can't use standard Sessions.
-But don't despair, with a little bit of configuration,
-we can manage all our authentication & authorization requirements in a single place.
+But don't despair, with a little bit of configuration, we can manage all our authentication & authorization requirements in a single place.

 ### Passport

 Passport is authentication middleware.
 It is designed to serve a singular purpose: authenticate requests.
 Authentication is done by defining "strategies".

 ### What we're gonna do?

 We'll secure our app endpoints with JWT.
 Once a user authenticate himself by supplying password, we'll generate a JWT for him.
 The user can then interact with our API by supplying this token at his requests headers/cookies.

 I assume you already familiar with Express, Sequelize, Mocha & Chai.